DanielFullStack/docker_images/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker installed on your system
 - Sufficient system resources to run the containers